LibProtection/libprotection-dotnet/README.md

 ## How it works

-The library considers each placeholder in a processed format or interpolated string as a potential injection point.
-In each of these points, it performs the following actions:
+The library considers each placeholder in a processed interpolated or format string as a potentially injection point.
+It performs the following actions in each of these points:

-1. Decides the grammatical context of the possible injection (taking into account island grammars if necessary).
+1. It decides a grammatical context of the possible injection (taking into account the island grammars, if necessary).
-2. If sanitization rules are defined for the given context, it sanitizes data belonging to the placeholder.
+2. If sanitization rules are defined for the given context, then it sanitizes data which belongs to the placeholder.
 Otherwise, data inserts as is.
-3. Performs tokenization and counting the number of tokens.
-If their number exceeds 1, then an attack is reported (by throwing an exception or returning a false value, depending on the formatting method used).
+3. It performs tokenization of the input data and counting an amount of tokens.
+If it exceeds 1, then an attack is reported (by throwing an exception or returning a false value, depending on a used library method).

 ## Quick example

-The following code is vulnerable to injection attacks at three different points (provided that variables a, b and c contains values that are sufficiently controlled by the attacker):
+The following code is vulnerable to injection attacks at three different points (provided that variables a, b and c contain values which were derived from the input data):

 ```
 Response.Write($"<a href='{a}' onclick='alert("{b}");return false'>{c}</a>");